 Kids who struggle with reading for whatever reason may not yet have fallen in love with the magic of a good story.
 That’s the ultimate goal.
 Because that can help them persist with the challenges that might be facing them when it comes to reading.

-The below book list is generally listed in order of difficulty starting with easier chapter books and continuing to more complex text for older tweens.
+The below book list is generally listed in order of difficulty, starting with easier chapter books and continuing to more complex middle grade book titles for older tweens.

 Give your child a choice of two or more books.
 As you know, choice is often the most motivating part of reading a new book.